 - "Protect and serve, Optimus.
 That's our job."

 - The Cameo: Only appears briefly on Teletraan-1's monitor in the game's ending.

-- Story-Breaker Power: Since he's a combiner, if he or Superion were actively involved in the game's story, the conflict Could have ended a lot sooner.
+- Story-Breaker Power: Since he's a combiner, if he and/or Superion were actively involved in the game's story, the conflict could have ended a lot sooner.

 - "Like Defensor, we're here to help, too.
 You don't have to do this alone."